ampize/docs/content/docs/guides/analytics.md

 ---
 AMP currently supports a large number of **[analytics vendors](https://www.ampproject.org/docs/guides/analytics/analytics-vendors)**.

-Analytics must be set first at site level and can be completed/overridden at page level.
+Analytics must first be configured in the site settings and can be completed/overridden in page settings.

 ## Setting up your analytics